Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: There are no out-of-equilibrium corrections to adiabatic deformations of stars

 \section{There are no out-of-equilibrium corrections to adiabatic deformations of stars}

 We have shown that two sets of tidal deformability coefficients, $\Lambda_{A/B}$ and $\Xi_{A/B}$, could have a roughly equal impact on the gravitational-wave phase for a neutron star binary, see Eqs.~\eqref{eq:Delta-Psi-Lambda1},~\eqref{eq:Delta-Psi-Lambda0}.
 We have also argued that to leading order, $\Xi_{A/B}$ receives corrections due to the dissipative aspects of the object's composition.
-In this section, we argue that there are no non-equilibrium/dissipative corrections to the tidal deformability $\Lambda_{A/B}$, i.e.~that there are no out-of-equilibrium contributions to the tidal Love number.
+In Sec.~\ref{sec:general-argument-no-viscous-corrections}, we provide a general argument that that there are no non-equilibrium/dissipative corrections to the tidal deformability $\Lambda_{A/B}$, i.e.~that there are no out-of-equilibrium contributions to the tidal Love number.
 We additionally show that other adiabatic tidal quantities, like the quadrupolar moment and moment of inertia of stars, are also unaffected by viscous corrections.

-To strengthen our argument, we explicitly show this is true for two hyperbolic, viscous fluid models, namely the first-order BDNK fluid model \cite{Bemfica_2018,Bemfica:2020zjp,Kovtun_2019,Hoult:2020eho} and a Muller-Israel-Stewart fluid model \cite{Bemfica:2019cop} (we provide a quick review of the two fluid models in Appendix~\ref{sec:review-relativistic-fluid-theories}).
-We focus our attention on \emph{hyperbolic} viscous fluid models as they allow for a mathematically self-consistent way to model out-of-equilibrium effects for relativistic fluids, which we expect to be the correct way to model the physics of neutron stars.
+To strengthen our general argument, in Sec.~\ref{sec:no_viscous_corrections-quadrupole-intertia} and \ref{sec:no_viscous_corrections-Love} we explicitly show that the above results argument for two specific hyperbolic models of relativistic fluids--the BDNK \cite{Bemfica_2018,Bemfica:2020zjp,Kovtun_2019,Hoult:2020eho} and and Mueller-Israel-Stewart \cite{Bemfica:2019cop} fluid models--to supplement our general analysis (we provide a quick review of the two fluid models in Appendix~\ref{sec:review-relativistic-fluid-theories}).
+We do this as in our general argument, we assume that there are no large gradients in the fluid solution.
+We focus on the BDNK and an Israel-Stewart model as those modes have been shown to have a locally well-posed initial value problem.
+While this in itself is a somewhat restrictive assumption, we believe it is reasonable, and that our arguments could be extended to other fluid models as well, as we argue in Sec.~\ref{sec:extension_to_other_fluids}.